Anurag-k19/JavaScript/oops_and_classes/notes.md

 ## Parts of OOP
 Object Literal

-Object literal

--Constructor function
+- Constructor function
--Prototypes
--Classes
+- Prototypes
+- Classes
--Instances (new, this)
+- Instances (new, this)

 ## $ Pillars of OOP